Posts

 Image

-ðŸ§µ World Ender series Part 3 The origins of the character George Greycloud Guess began sometime in the early 2000's.
+The origins of the character George Greycloud Guess, in my book The World Ender , began sometime in the early 2000’s.
 To be honest, my memory of exactly when he became part of the story is hazy, but I can tell you that the influences behind his name and the design of his character came from a personal connection to the Cherokee tribe.
 Long before the days of genetic testing, when all we had were stories passed down from our grandparents, I was told that same tale that apparently so many others had also been told.
 A blood relative married a woman from a Cherokee tribe.
 We had such confidence in that story, that my father believed he was at least 1/16th Cherokee.
 That would make me at least 1/32nd.
 Far too minimal a relation to the tribe to be anything other than an interesting connection somewhere in the history of my lineage.
-A close relative submitted DNA to one of those services and we were all shocked to learn that there was no significant connection that we h...
+But then a close relative submitted DNA to one of those services and we were all shocked to learn that there was no significant connection that we had been told....

 It all began.... (part 2)